 Fishing, and so canoeing and boating, was one of the activities that exploded in the 1950s – just look at any Kodachrome collection you can find and damn me if every third plaid-shirted man isn’t holding up a string of trout or stripers with his son in tow.

 “The country had been through a long, tough war.
 Now it wanted to sit back and relax.
 And it seemed most of the people wanted to do it with a fishing rod in their hands.” –Gadabout Gaddis, The Flying Fisherman

 Modern canoe shapes are not a million miles away from the birchbark canoes of the Algonquian Indians.
 Wood/canvas canoes reigned supreme until the 1940s, when the technicians in the Grumman Aircraft Engineering Corporation turned their aluminum airplane-fabricating talents to canoe building.

-“We virtually kept the canoe from disappearing.” said Greg Harvey, sales manager at Marathon Boat Group (formerly Grumman).
+As Greg Harvey, sales manager at Marathon Boat Group (formerly Grumman), said, “We virtually kept the canoe from disappearing.”
 He may be right.